mikelovesrobots/unity3d-trigger-action-pattern/README.md

 The Rant
 ========

-Typically people code Unity behaviours like this (if you're lucky):
+People often code Unity behaviours like this:

 ```
 using UnityEngine;